justinjames-p/GitHub-Workshop/README.md

 3. [Watch this video](https://www.youtube.com/watch?v=f5grYMXbAV0) on how to fork a repository, then fork the Coffee ‘N Code “GitHub-Workshop” repo.

-4. [Watch the first 5 min of this video](https://www.youtube.com/watch?v=OVQK2zzb6U8) on how to make a new branch and commit changes to your forked repo.
+4. [Watch the first 2 min of this video](https://www.youtube.com/watch?v=OVQK2zzb6U8) on how to make a new branch and commit changes to your forked repo.
+Don't make a pull request yet!
+Also, don't make changes to master (which happens after 2min in the video)

 5. Create a branch with a name structured “day#” with the day you chose in step 2.